-- 2.2.3 Policy 2: Settlement Strategy identifies Chiswell Green as a 'specified settlement', a larger village generally of 2,000be permitted only where consistent with this approach'. - 2.2.4 Policy 69: General Design and Layout states that 'all development shall have an adequately high standard of design taking into account the following factors:
+- 2.2.3 Policy 2: Settlement Strategy identifies Chiswell Green as a 'specified settlement', a larger village generally of 2,000-5,000 population which is excluded from the Green Belt.
+In particular the council will seek to safeguard the character of specified settlements and green spaces within them.
+'Proposals in specified settlements must be compatible with the maintenance and enhancement of their character and Green Belt boundaries.
+In particular, infill housing development will be permitted only where consistent with this approach'. - 2.2.4 Policy 69: General Design and Layout states that 'all development shall have an adequately high standard of design taking into account the following factors: